 All of the above information is important to know.
 Of course you’ll have to confer with a Licensed Water Main Contractor, but the following information should also act as a great guide.
 It should also help you put things into a sensible order to allow for a proper hiring decision.
 Contrary to what you may think, most water line leaks do not require reactionary and immediate response.
 On the contrary, most leaks can absorb a 24 hour or longer period for you to make a well informed hiring decision.

-Learn when a Water Main should be repaired
+The 3 Keys To When a Water Main should be Repaired

 You may think a water main repair can be done at any time, and on any line.
 That is actually far from the truth.
 In NYC for instance, there are strict guidelines of what type of lines can be repaired.
 There are also other factors that help in making your hiring decision the most intelligent one.
 What follows are the 3 key initial questions to get answers to: